Weicheng783/casa0015_weicheng/README.md

 - **Collaboration:** Weicheng collaborated with ChatGPT and the GPT-3.5 model to create this unique experience.
 - **Technology Stack:** Written entirely in Dart and developed using Flutter.

+## UI Design

+The Story Trail app follows a visually appealing design language:

+### Android
+The app utilizes Material3 UI design language on Android devices, providing a modern and consistent user experience.

+### iOS
+On iOS-based devices, Story Trail adheres to the Human Interface Guidelines and incorporates Cupertino styled widgets, ensuring a seamless and native feel for iOS users.

 ## Features

 - **Geotagging Memories:** Share memories and photos by geotagging them to real locations.